ialisyed/trending-git-repos/README.md

 - Folder `/src/interface` contains generic interfaces for project

-- Folder `/src/interface` contains generic interfaces for project

 - Folder `/src/services/api` contains API layer communication files

 ## Code

-- All the logical functions in project are kept separate from UI/Components files, and can be tested separately.
+- All the logical functions in project are kept separate from UI/Components.

 - Typescript is used to safely pass props to the components.